Skip to main content

 Choose Your Modules

 Start simple.
-Torrent gives you smart control over up to 8 lights and accessories—every connected light becomes dimmable.
+Switchback gives you smart control over up to 8 lights or accessories plus 8 sensor inputs, all on an off-the-shelf board (no PCB fab required).
 From there, add what makes sense for your setup:

 • GPS module for location tracking and movement alerts